 Let's check the numbers

-Part of the 7000 series of aluminum, 7075 contains zinc as its major alloying element.
+Part of the 7000 series of aluminum, 7075 contains zinc as its central alloying element.
 When coupled with a small percentage of magnesium, the result is a heat-treatable alloy with very high strength.
 Like other grades in the 7000 series of aluminum, 7075 aluminum uses small quantities of copper and chromium as well.
 This grade conforms to AMS QQ-A-225/9 and ASTM B211.

 6061, one of the most used aluminum grades in the world, contains magnesium (1.0%) and silicon (0.6%) as its primary alloying elements.